ihucos/plash/README.md

 avoided and should not be necessary for most use cases.
 Until now plash was written by one person and of course I could be wrong about something.
 But generally speaking it really should be good enough.

-### Why the unusual project structure?
-Source code and packaged directory structure is the same to reduce complexity.